Why to add $1 to your HSA on Day 1

 The most important thing you can do (once you qualify to open an HSA) is to establish an HSA.
 “Establishing” means different things and unfortunately varies state by state.
 In some states, it’s as simple as opening up an account.
 See your tax professional for more information.
 In other states, it means you have to open the account and fund it with as little as $0.01.
 This is commonly referred to “penny funding” and meets all federal requirements for establishing an HSA.
 Here at Lively, we help you establish your HSA by providing the first cent into your account so you don’t have to worry about the qualifications of establishing an HSA.

 The importance of establishing an HSA, is that you can use HSA funds for expenses incurred before your account actually had the money in it!
 That’s right, you can back-date it and reimburse yourself when you do have enough money in your account.
 Any costs (based on purchase date), post-HSA establish date are eligible.
 Establishing an HSA just adds more flexibility to your healthcare payment options.
-If you need more details on HSA eligibility, you can read about the healthcare plan qualifying details here.
+If you need more details on HSA eligibility, you can read about the high deductible healthcare plan qualifying details.
 This isn’t universal, but a Lively individual HSA is free, and you can sign up in minutes!

 Open Now so You Can Save Tomorrow